Quaerite et invenietis — "Seek and you will find"

 today.

-sheets of ice cover entire continents then recede, polar regions
+ice to cover entire continents then recede, polar regions experience

-sub-tropical periods, sea levels rise and fall by many hundreds of
+ice-free sub-tropical periods, sea levels fall and rise by many

-feet, rift zones and canyons form then gradually fill to become valleys
+zones and canyons form then gradually fill to become valleys and

-ranges weather away while some, like the Himalayas, continue to rise,
+plains, mountain ranges weather away while some, like the Himalayas,

 history,